Deuthlon Semi Fluid Grease | 30 ml

 • better protection against corrosion

-• longer lubrication effect
+• longer-lasting lubrication

 • higher load capacity